Kimescha/Firouzeh-Phoenix/README.md

 # Firouzeh-Phoenix
-An Application for smart ordering in FirouzehAsia (phoenix) website.
+An Application for smart ordering on the FirouzehAsia (phoenix) website.

+I mainly used WebView, Pytz, and Selenium.